Robert Cozens Papers

 Conditions Governing Use

 Special Collections owns the physical items in our collections, but copyright normally belongs to the creator of the materials or their heirs.
-The researcher has full responsibility for determining copyright status, locating copyright holders, and abiding by current copyright laws when publishing or displaying copies of Special Collections material in print or electronic form.
+The researcher has full responsibility for determining copyright status, obtaining permission to publish from copyright holders, and abiding by current copyright laws when publishing or displaying copies of Special Collections material in print or electronic form.
 For more information, consult the appropriate librarian.
 Reproduction decisions will be made by Special Collections staff on a case-by-case basis.

-In 1998, Cozens signed on as producer and director of Masters of Tomorrow, a KUHT production aiming to tell the stories of playwright Edward Albee, producer Stuart Ostrow, director Jose Quintero, and how the three work together at the University of Houston to educate students and continue to create new work.
+In 1998, Cozens signed on as producer and director of Masters of Tomorrow, a KUHT production aiming to tell the stories of playwright Edward Albee, producer Stuart Ostrow, director Jose Quintero, and how the three worked together at the University of Houston to educate students and to create new work.
 The standalone 90-minute episode was completed in 1999.

 Most paper materials in this collection arrived in two binders, both labeled Masters of Tomorrow.
 Papers were removed and refoldered.
 The original order of documents within binders was maintained.
 Where possible, tabbed divisions and folder titles were also carried over.